ryanparsa/django/README.md

 # django
-django template for new projects
+django template for new projects with minimum dependencies

+- django 5
+- python 3.12
+- postgresql
+- redis
+-